scottgriv/Portfolio-Website/content/projects/python-delete_file_automation.md

 showInProjects: true
 ---

-A simple Python script to delete files in a specified directory.
+A simple Python script to quickly and accurately mass delete files in a specified directory.